 Video game streaming has come a long way from what it used to be around its inception.
-Nowadays, streamers generate incomes in millions annually, and the viewership goes in thousands.
+Streamers generate millions of incomes annually, and the viewership goes in thousands.
 Every gamer wants to stream, and there are several platforms to help enable this.
 One that I’m sure you’ve heard of is Twitch.

 Twitch is a dedicated game streaming website and has been around forever.
-It has every feature you as a streamer or as a viewer will need.
+It has every feature you, as a streamer or as a viewer, will need.
 Most pro players stream on Twitch as well.
-So if you’re looking to start streaming, here’s how to do that on Twitch.
+So if you want to start streaming, here’s how to do that on Twitch.

-Before we get on to how to get your gameplay online, first let’s talk about some requirements.
+Before we get on to how to get your gameplay online, let’s talk about some requirements.

 First and foremost, you need a good PC.
 Now if you’re a gamer, you pretty much have this covered.
 But don’t expect your 3rd-Gen i7 to go 60FPS+ in Rainbow Six Siege when you’re streaming at 1080p.
-The bottom line is, streaming is a processor-intensive task; so, you need a good PC to be able to stream.
+The bottom line is that streaming is a processor-intensive task, so you need a good PC to stream.

-You can get away with a mediocre system if you really want to, but I would suggest otherwise.
-You’ll get lag spikes in your game, and won’t be able to stream appropriately or in a good enough resolution — been there done that.
+You can get away with a mediocre system if you want to, but I would suggest otherwise.
+You’ll get lag spikes in your game and won’t be able to stream appropriately or in a good enough resolution — been there and done that.

-Next up, you need a recording/streaming software.
-There are tons of software available out there, and some of them are pretty good, but I’d suggest going for OBS which stands for Open Broadcasting Software.
-It’s free, easy to set up and use, doesn’t hog up memory and is open source — if you’re into that — and is sponsored by Twitch.
+Next up, you need recording or streaming software.
+There are tons of software available out there, and some of them are pretty good, but I’d suggest going for OBS, which stands for Open Broadcasting Software.
+It’s free, easy to set up and use, doesn’t hog up memory, is open source — if you’re into that — and is sponsored by Twitch.